hubotio/hubot/docs/deploying/heroku.md

     % heroku logs

-If you make any changes to your hubot, just commit and push them as
+If you make any changes to your botforge, just commit and push them as
 before:

     % git commit -am "Awesome scripts OMG"